 5. Contingent Observation

-Contingent observation is a method of controlling disruptive behavior and is frequently employed with groups of young children.
+Contingent observation is a method of controlling disruptive behavior.
+It is often used with young children.
 In essence, individuals who exhibit inappropriate behaviors are given instruction on better ways to act.
 Then they’re asked to remove themselves from the social group temporarily while they watch the other students behaving appropriately.

 You may have experienced something similar in the form of a timeout.
 Unlike punitive measures, such as simply telling a disruptor to go stand in a corner, contingent observation focuses on having students learn from peer examples.